 Reflect on the event

 What did you learn?
 Did you organize all the notes you took?
 Did the event meet your expectations?
 How useful was it?
 Do you already have another one in mind?

 Ask yourself these and more questions to make sure that you got the most out of attending the event – and so you know what to do for the next one.

 Consider speaking at an event too

 If you want to continue making connections, whether with other developer marketers or at a DevRel event, for example, why not sign up to be a speaker?

 Start small to gain experience if you’re a little nervous about it, but in no time you’ll be able to talk at many different events and build stronger relationships with attendees.

 In short, start preparing for the event before you attend, be proactive and social while you’re there, and never forget to follow-up once you’re home again.

-Have you registered for our in-person Developer Marketing Summit on 7-8 September in San Francisco?
+Have you registered for our in-person Developer Marketing Summit on 21-22 September in San Francisco?
 You can attend, request to speak at the event, or both!
-We’ve got speakers from Google, Slack, GitLab, LinkedIn, and more, so get industry knowledge straight from the experts.
+We’ve got speakers from top companies, from Slack and Google to Asana and Twilio, so get industry knowledge straight from the experts.

 Join our Slack channel to stay up to date to connect and networking with your fellow peers, check our job opportunities, and more.